-2017 - 2018

-It is the policy of the Alexander City Board of Education that no person shall, on the grounds of race, color, disability, sex, religion, creed, nationality, origin, or age be excluded from participation in, be denied the benefits of, or be subjected to discrimination under program, activity or employment.
+be denied the benefits of, or be subjected to discrimination under program, activity or employment.

+۲

-Jable of Contents
+Table of Contents

+۲

 COURSE LISTINGS

-- PAGE 2 INTRODUCTION & BRHS MISSION/VISION
+PAGE 2 INTRODUCTION & BRHS MISSION/VISION

-- PAGE 2 LANGUAGE ARTS
+PAGE 2 LANGUAGE ARTS

-- PAGE 3 FOREIGN LANGUAGE
+PAGE 3 FOREIGN LANGUAGE

-- PAGE 3 MATHEMATICS
+PAGE 3 MATHEMATICS

-- PAGE 6 SCIENCE
+PAGE 6 SCIENCE

-- PAGE 8 SOCIAL STUDIES
+PAGE 8 SOCIAL STUDIES

-- PAGE 9 SPECIAL EDUCATION
+PAGE 9 SPECIAL EDUCATION

-- PAGE 12 FINE ARTS
+PAGE 12 FINE ARTS

-- PAGE 15 PHYSICAL EDUCATION & HEALTH
+PAGE 14 PHYSICAL EDUCATION & HEALTH

-- PAGE 15 DRIVER EDUCATION
+PAGE 15 DRIVER EDUCATION

-- PAGE 16 CAREER TECHNOLOGY
+PAGE 15 CAREER TECHNOLOGY

-- PAGE 21 NAVAL SCIENCE
+PAGE 20 NAVAL SCIENCE

-- PAGE 22 PUBLICATIONS AND COMMUNICATION

-- PAGE 22 COOPERATIVE EDUCATION
+PAGE 21 COOPERATIVE EDUCATION

-- PAGE 22 STUDENT PROMOTION
+PAGE 21 STUDENT PROMOTION

+PAGE 21 VIRTUAL CREDITS

 APPENDIX

+۲

-- PAGE 23 DUAL ENROLLMENT
+PAGE 22 DUAL ENROLLMENT

-- PAGE 24 ACCESS DISTANCE LEARNING
+PAGE 23 ACCESS DISTANCE LEARNING

-- PAGE 25 DIPLOMA OPTION REQUIREMENTS
+PAGE 24 DIPLOMA OPTION REQUIREMENTS

-- PAGE 26 ESSENTIALS/PATHWAY COURSES
+PAGE 25 ESSENTIALS/PATHWAY COURSES

-- PAGE 27 STATUS REPORTS
+PAGE 26 STATUS REPORTS

-- PAGE 29 BRHS ATHLETICS

-- PAGE 30 NCAA INITIAL ELIGIBILITY CLEARINGHOUSE

-- PAGE 32 CLASS RANK AND GRADE POINT AVERAGE
+PAGE 28 CLASS RANK AND GRADE POINT AVERAGE

-- PAGE 33 WILDCAT COMMUNITY SERVICE CHALLENGE
+PAGE 29 WILDCAT COMMUNITY SERVICE CHALLENGE

-- PAGE 37 COURSE PATHWAYS
+PAGE 32 COURSE PATHWAYS

+1

 INTRODUCTION

 Benjamin Russell High School Students:

 This Course selection guide represents your future.
-It contains information regarding course offerings, recommended course sequences, policies, requirements, and services.
+It contains information regarding course offerings, recommended course sequences, requirements, and services.
 This information has been prepared to enable students and parents to make informed decisions regarding a program of study and to prepare for the lifelong career decision-making process.
 Look at it carefully.
-It will be your road map to successfully reaching your academic goals at BRHS and beyond. also, look ahead to the skills you will need to fulfill your future career goals.
+It will be your road map to successfully reaching your academic goals at BRHS and beyond.
+Also, look ahead to the skills you will need to fulfill your future career goals.
 If you intend to go to work immediately following graduation, ask yourself what elective courses will prepare you for your first entry-level job.
 If your career goals include technical school, community college, or four-year college or university, determine now the entrance requirements and design your program to meet and exceed those requirements.

 A strong high school background is essential for continued success in the workplace or in post-secondary education.
 In selecting a program of study, students should recognize that employment and college admissions are highly competitive.
 Rigor of curriculum, grade point average, attendance, and standardized test scores are crucial factors in decisions made by employers and college admissions personnel.
 Therefore, it is advantageous for students to select a challenging program of study consistent with career goals and post-secondary plans.

 Benjamin Russell High School offers you the opportunity to prepare for a successful future, but the next step is always yours.
 Begin now to make your choices by carefully reading this Course Selection Guide and making thoughtful decisions.

 BRHS Mission / Vision

 GOAL:

 Our goal is to have every graduate to be College and Career Ready.

 MISSION STATEMENT:

 Our mission at Benjamin Russell High School is to increase active and authentic student engagement so that our students are prepared for college and real world challenges.

 MOTTO: Character, Class and Pride

 LANGUAGE ARTS

 ENGLISH 9 Course Description: